Risk Management

 No Stop-Loss

 Trading without a defined exit point.
-Every trade should have a stop-loss before entry.
+Every trade should have a stop-loss configured before entry — the Smart Exit node enforces this.

 Over-Leveraging

 Using too large position sizes.
-Keep risk per trade below 2% of account.
+Keep risk per trade below 2% of account equity.
+Even with a 50% win rate, 10 consecutive losses at 2% risk only draws down ~18%.

 Moving Stops

 Widening your stop-loss when price approaches it.
-Set it and respect it.
+Set it and respect it — the Smart Exit node executes stops automatically without intervention.

 Ignoring Correlation

-Opening multiple positions in correlated assets.
-Diversify across uncorrelated markets.
+Opening multiple positions in highly correlated assets (e.g., BTC and ETH).
+Use the max open positions limit and diversify across uncorrelated markets.